TimelordUK/node-sqlserver-v8/README.md

 1. captures return code from stored procedure.
 1. will obtain meta data describing parameters.
 1. compatibe with Node 4, 5, 6, 7, 8 and 9
+1. electron supported.
 1. includes 64 bit/ia32 precompiled libraries.
 1. npm install with npm install msnodesqlv8
-1. new features to be made available over coming months.
 1. bulk table operations insert, delete, update
 1. prepared statements
 1. table value parameters

 ## Node JS support for SQL server

 Based on node-sqlserver, this version will compile in Visual Studio 2015/2017 and is built against the v8 node module API.
-The module will work against node version 0.12.x. and >= 4.1.x.
 Included in the repository are pre compiled binaries for both x64 and x86 targets.

 Functionally the API should work exactly as the existing library.
 All versions of node are supported.